Ceceo: Explaining the Spanish “Lisp”

 Distinción – Distinction

-In most Spanish regions, Spanish speakers make a distinction between the pronunciation of the letters ‘s’, ‘z’ and ‘c’ (before e and i).
-The ‘s’ is pronounced similar to a regular s in English, while ‘c’ and ‘z’ are pronounced with a ‘th’ sound, similar to the English ‘th’ in words like “think” or “math.
+In most Spanish regions, Spanish speakers make a distinction between the pronunciation of the letters S, Z, and C (when it appears before an E or an I).
+With distinction, the Spanish S is pronounced similarly to a regular English S sound, while the Z and C are pronounced with an airy ‘th’ sound, similar to the English ‘th‘ in words like “think” or “math.”
+This is the phenomenon responsible for the cliché pronunciation of the city of “Barthelona.”

 Ceceo